kamalaRamaswamy/udacity-trivia-app/frontend/README.md

 `GET '/questions?page=${integer}'`

-- Fetches a paginated set of questions, a total number of questions, all categories and current category string.
+- Fetches a set of questions, a total number of questions, categories and current category.
-- Request Arguments: `page` - integer
-- Returns: An object with 10 paginated questions, total questions, object including all categories, and current category string

 ```json
 {